So you grew some vegetables, but now they're flowering and you don't know why. Let's talk about it...

 What Is Bolting?

-Bolting generally refers to the transition period where the plant goes from the vegetative stage to the flowering stage.
+It's the transition period where the plant goes from the vegetative stage to the flowering stage.
 Bolting is the liminality between these two.

 During bolting, many plants go through a process of flower stalk elongation in order to raise the future flowers up higher for pollinators to find.